Where can I access business advice to support my start up business?

 What are they?

-A Chamber of Commerce is a form of business network which supports a region or joint regions.
-Each Chamber provides a voice to the business communities they represent, amplifying their priorities and concerns.
+A Chamber of Commerce is business network which supports a region or joint regions.
+Each chamber provides a voice for the business communities they represent to amplify their priorities and concerns.

-The 52 Accredited Chambers of Commerce in the UK are represented by the British Chamber of Commerce.
-The network exists to support and connect companies, bringing together firms to build new relationships, share best practice and foster new opportunities.
+The 52 accredited chambers of commerce in the UK are represented by the British Chamber of Commerce.
+The network supports and connects companies.
+They bring together businesses that build new relationships, share best practice and foster new opportunities.